lucas-ayala/Python-simple-basket-simulator/README.md

 # Python-simple-basket-simulator
-my very first code, an exercise that simulate a Lakers-Celtics NBA
+my very first code, an exercise that simulate a Lakers-Celtics NBA game

 to-do